 The great 693-point phase-detection autofocus mechanism seen in the Alpha A9 is also included in the Alpha A7 III.

-This is a significant improvement over the relatively cumbersome 117-point system found in the Alpha A7 II.
+This is a significant improvement over the relatively cumbersome 117-point system in the Alpha A7 II.
 The new system provides an incredible 93% coverage throughout the frame and includes 425 contrast-detect points to assist with focusing.
-Additionally, it can focus in light levels as low as -3EV.
+Additionally, it can concentrate on light levels as low as -3EV.

-The Alpha A7 III comes with a broad array of autofocus (AF) modes, giving you the ability to make things as straightforward or complex as necessary, depending on the context of the shooting circumstance.
+The Alpha A7 III comes with a broad array of autofocus (AF) modes, allowing you to make things as straightforward or complex as necessary, depending on the context of the shooting circumstance.

 Sony a7 III Performance

-The Alpha A7 II was only capable of shooting at a modest 5 frames per second, but the new Alpha A7 III can shoot at a very rapid 10 frames per second.
+The Alpha A7 II could only shoot at a modest five frames per second, but the new Alpha A7 III can shoot at a very rapid ten frames per second.
 This is partly because Sony improved the performance of the Alpha A7 III by installing a Front End LSI pre-processor.
 This enabled Sony to enhance the camera’s performance in several different areas.

-The camera has a remarkable buffer capacity of 89 compressed raw files (or 40 uncompressed files), and the Alpha A7 III can shoot at 10 frames per second for 177 JPEGs, which is a significant improvement over the A7 II’s buffer capacity of 52 JPEG files.
+The camera has a remarkable buffer capacity of 89 compressed raw files (or 40 uncompressed files).
+The Alpha A7 III can shoot at ten frames per second for 177 JPEGs, significantly improving the A7 II’s buffer capacity of 52 JPEG files.
 At this price range, it’s safe to assume that the burst shooting capability shouldn’t be something that many photographers are disappointed by.

 You can switch to the electronic shutter on the Alpha A7 III and take advantage of its silent shooting mode if you need to shoot discretely or in quiet environments.
-However, the camera’s performance is not compromised in any way, as the burst shooting speed remains at 10 frames per second (fps).
+However, the camera’s performance is not compromised, as the burst shooting speed remains at ten frames per second (fps).

 Sony a7 III Image Quality

-The sensor is capable of providing photographs that have exceptional levels of detail, as we discovered while using Sony’s second full-frame mirrorless camera, the Alpha A9, which has a resolution of 24.2 megapixels.
-The Alpha A7 III is an excellent choice if you do not intend to generate prints larger than A2, in which case you will value the more densely packed 42.2MP sensor found in the Alpha A7R III.
+The sensor can provide photographs with exceptional levels of detail, as we discovered while using Sony’s second full-frame mirrorless camera, the Alpha A9, which has a resolution of 24.2 megapixels.
+As a result, the Alpha A7 III is an excellent choice if you do not intend to generate prints larger than A2, in which case you will value the more densely packed 42.2MP sensor found in the Alpha A7R III.

 Even though the sensor does not benefit from the stacked construction of the Alpha A9, the back-illuminated architecture of the A7 III enables it to achieve excellent ISO performance.
-At the most fundamental levels of sensitivity, the files seem astonishingly clear and free of any trace of noise.
+At the most fundamental sensitivity levels, the files seem astonishingly clear and free of any trace of noise.
 Even when scrutinized, the images obtained with an ISO setting of 6400 hold up rather well.
 There is some excellent luminance noise (which looks like grain), but it does not affect the image negatively.

 Sony a7 III Specs